AbbieEnders/DisasterResponsePipelineUdacity/README.md

 ## Project Overview:
 A NLP machine learning model classifies messages to determine their relevance to disasters based on labeled data from Appen.

+### Importance:
+In the event of a disaster the model can interpret messages recieved from sources to determine if they are relevant to the disaster and what categories they fall under!
+This saves time and valuable resources and gets people help faster in the event of an emergency.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.